Overview

 Check worker location

 At any time, you can send a location check request to your end users.
-To do this, log in to the WebADM Administrator portal, click on the user account in the LDAP tree, or search for it through the Search menu.
+To do this, log in to the WebADM Administrator portal, click the user account in the LDAP tree, or search for it through the Search menu.
 In the Application Actions box, click on MFA Authentication Server.
 Scroll down to find the Check on a Remote Worker menu.

 The remote worker check API used behind the previous form can be integrated into an HR system by implementing API calls.